dalibo/temboard/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to temBoard. temBoard is an open source project open to contribution from idea to code and more.
+Thanks for your interest in contributing to temBoard. temBoard is an open source project welcoming contribution from idea to code and more.

 ## Submitting an Issue or a Patch